geky/cargo-what/README.md

 }
 ```

-Just like the `todo!` macro, the `what!` macro passes all typechecks to make
+Just like [`todo!`], `what!` passes all type-checks and makes it easy to
-it easy to write/build/test unfinished code.
-If it ever ends up in a compiled
+write/build/test unfinished code.
+If it ever ends up in a compiled program,
-program, attempting to execute a `what!` macro will panic.
+attempted to execute a `what!` will panic.

-The fun part happens when you use the related `cargo-what` binary (this may
+The fun part happens when you run `cargo what`.
-require a `cargo install`).

 ``` bash
 $ cargo what